apache/allura/Allura/docs/scm_host.rst

 .. warning::

     This configuration has no authentication and is suitable for development only.
+See :ref:`below <auth_apache>` for auth config.

 Now you will want to change the :samp:`scm.host.{*}.git` settings in :file:`development.ini`, so that the proper commands are shown to your visitors